 Plan for project 2 – subproject 1: Activator design targeting base-exchange reaction

 Aim: Identify new leads that work by inhibiting nicotinamide base-exchange reaction, successful design and experimental validation will improve our understanding of reaction/inhibition mechanism.

+RC(10-25): We may find that many of these molecules are inhibitors; if we cannot find effective activators, the accurate prediction of binding affinities can be highlighted as a focus of the paper.
+We have chosen these small molecules with known binding modes because less computational sampling will be required to predict binding affinities.

 Introduction: